 - Ivacy VPN

 - Private Internet Access

-When it comes to actually using your VPN on your Fire TV Stick, you have three main options:
+When it comes to actually setting up your VPN on your Fire TV Stick, you have three main options:

-- Amazon app store: On your Fire TV Stick device, search for the VPN you want.
-Download it, log in, and connect to the VPN.
+- On your Fire TV Stick device, search for the VPN you want.

 - Router: Another option is to use a VPN on the router that your Fire TV Stick is connected to.
 However, you’ll have to look up how to connect your VPN to your router yourself, as this will differ based on your make and model.

 Using a Mouse With the Fire TV Stick

 One of our least favorite things about the Fire TV Stick, versus something like Chromecast, is that it’s hard to navigate with the included remote.
 So when we found out that we could use a mouse with our Fire TV Stick, we were thrilled.
 Here is how you can do so: